Medicare: How To Sign Up

 You may be able to delay Part B without being penalized if you are still employed and covered through an employer group plan.
 You should check in with your employer to see if they require you to sign up for Medicare Part A and B. Also, find out how it will work with your employer group coverage, if you’re still eligible to keep it.

 I’ll be losing employer group coverage soon.
 What is the next step?

 When you retire and drop your employer group plan, you will have 8 months to sign up for Part B before incurring a penalty.

 If you’ve missed your chance to sign up for Part B, you will have to enroll between January 1 and March 31.
 This is the General Enrollment Period.
-Your Part B effective date will be July 1.
+Your Part B effective date will be the following month after applying.

 A Late Enrollment Penalty of 10% of the standard Part B premium will apply for every 12-month you didn’t have it.